TWiStErRob/net.twisterrob.gradle/docs/upgrades.md

     * Update all Gradle `\d\.x` versions to the latest stable.
     * Keep all Gradle `\d\.\d\+` version on the latest patch.
     * Uncomment/add new AGP/Gradle combinations for .x versions.
+ 5. Update the README.md table and above table version range.
- 5. Review this document if something was missing.
+ 6. Review this document if something was missing.

 # How to upgrade other libraries?